 Budget control.
-The memory access budget is controlled by two per-domain registers: Maximum Access Register (MAR) and Access Counter (AC).
+The memory bandwidth budget of a domain can be configured by updating two per-domain registers: Maximum Access Register (MAR) and Access Counter (AC).
 AC is incremented by one on each access to the shared memory by the cores assigned to the domain.
-MAR is programmed by the software to set the memory access budget b.
-The bandwidth regulation period T is globally applied to all domains and is configured by updating the Period Length Register (PLR) in number of clock cycles.
-When a period begins, Period Counter (PC) starts counting from zero and is incremented by one on every clock cycle.
-Once PC reaches the value programmed in PLR, a period completes, and the domain's access counter (AC) is cleared to replenish the memory bandwidth budget for the next period.
-Recalling that the size of a memory transaction is equal to the cache line size, the bandwidth budget is calculated using the equation below:
+MAR is programmed by the software to set the maximum number of access budget to the shared memory allowed in a time window.
+The bandwidth regulation period is globally applied to all domains and is configured by updating the Window Size Register (WSR) register at the clock cycle granularity.
+WSR is compared against a cycle counter at every cycle, and when a period is completed, the domain's access counter is cleared to replenish the memory bandwidth budget for the next period.